-The 2026 Emmys race is on, and there are already clear frontrunners emerging amongst the major prediction market categories.
+The 2026 Emmys race is on as the full list of nominations are announced.
+There are already clear frontrunners emerging amongst the major prediction market categories.

-This year, we’ll see established powerhouses take on some highly-anticipated new prestige dramas, with a handful of titles already dominating the prediction markets well ahead of the nominations announcement.
+This year, we’ll see established powerhouses take on some highly-anticipated new prestige dramas, with a handful of titles already dominating Kalshi well ahead of September's awards show.

 Key Takeaways:

-The Emmys drama prediction markets are currently dominated by two heavyweights.
+The Emmys drama prediction market is currently dominated by two heavyweights.
 The Pitt enters the cycle as a massive favorite to repeat its previous success, with Noah Wyle holding a commanding lead in the 'Yes' markets for Lead Actor.

 The buzziest newcomer is Apple TV+’s Pluribus.
-The Better Call Saul follow-up has seen its odds spike following critical acclaim, positioning Rhea Seehorn as a top contender for Lead Actress, potentially finally securing the win that eluded her (despite two nominations) during her time as Kim Wexler.
+The Better Call Saul follow-up has seen its odds spike following critical acclaim, positioning Rhea Seehorn as a top contender for Lead Actress (71%), potentially finally securing the win that eluded her (despite two nominations) during her time as Kim Wexler.

 The Pitt is the massive favorite for drama series, but Seehorn for Best Actress offers much better value than the likes of Noah Wyle (in the Best Actor category) right now.
 Seehorn’s performance in Vince Gilligan’s Pluribus makes her a very credible potential winner, but pricing is yet to reflect that.